hiteshaggarwal/aiqahealth-reseller-api/README.md

 # Introduction

 The aiqa-health reseller api is a JSON API that surfaces all of the activities of a reseller.
+This API uses bearer authentication (token based authentication).

+Add below header for authorization.

+`Authorization: Bearer ACCESS_TOKEN`

 ## Endpoints